Go Ad-Free

 From Manual to Automated BP Measurements:

 Then along came automated blood pressure devices.
 It was no longer necessary to use a stethoscope to listen for the Korotkoff sounds.
-The devices became highly accurate at picking up the faint whooshing sounds.
+The electronic devices became highly accurate at picking up the faint whooshing sounds.
 Doctors and nurses still did the measurements, though, and mostly followed the correct procedures to verify accurate readings.

 These days it is rare for these health professionals to spend valuable time measuring blood pressure.
 This task is generally left up to certified medical assistants (CMAs).
-A medical assistant’s hourly salary can range from $12/hr to around $16/hr.
+A medical assistant’s hourly salary can range from about $12/hr to around $16/hr.
 That means the annual salary runs from about $24,000 to around $35,000, depending upon the state and the years of experience.

 We mention education and salary only because we have seen first hand how medical assistants can make a lot of mistakes when measuring blood pressure.